grapeson-glitch/rust-mc-classic-js/README.md

 }
 ```

 Similarly, there are multiple functions for writing a level back into the savedGame format.
-There is functionality for just getting the raw json, for writing it to a db file, and also for writing it to a `localStorage.set()` command.
+There is functionality for just getting the raw json, for writing it to a db file, and also for writing it to a `localStorage.setItem()` command.

 ```rust
 use mc-classic-js;